Erik Tobias Sandberg

 Erik Tobias Sandberg (born 27 February 2000) is a Norwegian football player who plays as a defender for ÍA.

 Career

 Sandberg came through the youth ranks of Lillestrøm, and was a prolific youth international for Norway.
 Following a loan to Skeid, Sandberg missed the entire 2020 season due to injury.
 He was then on loan with Jerv in 2021 before joining the club permanently in 2022.
 In his three years at Jerv, he experienced promotion from the 2021 1. divisjon, and then relegation from the 2022 Eliteserien and the 2023 1. divisjon.
 Ahead of the 2024 season, Sandberg moved abroad for the first time, to Icelandic club Íþróttabandalag Akraness.

 Personal life

 In 2016 the music video for "Kygo Jo" was uploaded to YouTube by Flow Kingz, a group consisting of Sandberg and his Norway U18 teammates Erik Botheim and Erling Haaland.
-The video had by 2025 surpassed 13 million views and 400,000 likes.
+As of July 2026, the video has surpassed 23 million views and 859,000 likes.